Wednesday, July 14, 12021 HE

 It was awesome conditions for a lake!
 The waves weren’t big but I caught a few for some nice glides.
 And, I was on a lake!
 I was expecting pristine paddling not having a chance to ride a few bumps!

-When I got to shore I told Vital he had to come for a run with me.
+When I got to shore I told my brother he had to come for a run with me.
 We followed the same route out hugging the shore and then cut out around the beach to head downwind.
-We were just getting into some good runs, Vital was out ahead of me when I heard a snap.
+We were just getting into some good runs, my brother was out ahead of me when I heard a snap.
 As I pulled my paddle forward to go into my next stroke I realized something was missing.
 My blade had snapped off!
 I turned to look back and could see my blade floundering in the water behind me.
 I quickly contemplated diving in after it but I was were sunglasses and was worried they would be lost.
-I called out to Vital that I had broken my paddle then got down onto my stomach to prone paddle back.
+I called out to my brother that I had broken my paddle then got down onto my stomach to prone paddle back.
 I wasn’t sure if just my paddle blade would float.
 I had lost sight of it while I was turning.
 I paddle back to where I thought it would be but I couldn’t see anything.
 I stood up to survey but still nothing.

 Here is a map I made of the run.
 The yellow highlight is where the wind was pretty light, maybe 10 knots.
 The orange is stronger, probably approaching 15 knots.
 The blue is the downwind component with the red X marking where I figure I was when my paddle broke.

-By this time Vital had backtracked to catch up to me.
+By this time my brother had backtracked to catch up to me.
 He offered a toe but I figured I would try just heading in prone.
 I was surprised at how fast I was able to travel.
 As I prone paddled into shore I thought about how lucky I was for the circumstances in which my paddle broke.
 On a lake.
 Heading downwind.
 Not too far from my destination/the shoreline.
 With a partner.
 All things considered, it was the ideal situation for my paddle to break.
 Especially, since this was the paddle I was planning to bring as my backup on my SUP touring camp trip (if and when it happens).

 And the kicker here was that this was the paddle from my replacement board.
 Which, I have not used very much and it is less than a year old.
 Technically my original board is still under its 2-year warranty so I will submit a claim and see what happens.
 My previous experience with iRocker for a leak in my board that was under warranty was nothing but positive.